 In many cases, they serve a higher purpose…

 If you know anything about marketing, you know it’s a marathon not a sprint.
 Even if someone is completely booked with clients for the next year, that doesn’t mean they can stop thinking about booking new clients for thereafter.
-It’s the same for wedding vendors; even if 2019 is booked solid, they’re already thinking ahead to filling up the 2020 season.
+It’s the same for wedding vendors; even if their current season is booked solid, they’re already thinking ahead to filling up the season after that.
 Creating future business for themselves is a HUGE driving force in much of what they do…but it isn’t the only motivator.

 Wedding vendors are artists, and just like most artists, some of them have an innate drive to create.
 Styled shoots give them the opportunity to do just that.

 While vendors love serving their clients, they’re often at the mercy of them – their style, budget, and even parents’ opinions.
 Styled shoots afford them the chance to make magic that is limited only by their own imagination.

 Whether it’s the chance to create something fresh, an opportunity to work with new vendors, or just additional photographic material to add to their portfolios, there are all sorts of reasons professionals participate in or benefit from a styled shoot.
 While it might seem like real couples are (or should be) the intended benefactors of a styled shoot, often times vendors don’t produce a shoot with brides or grooms in mind.
 Yes, that’s right, styled shoots aren’t always for YOU, the person reading this.
 Sometimes, they’re for the vendors themselves.

 So, use them as inspiration, not a blueprint.